-Hihn's Mill Road goes from a parking area on Highland Way, to an area closed to the public.
-Several trails branch off of Hihn's Mill Road, to make all sorts of loop runs through this beautiful forest.
+Hihn's Mill Road goes from a parking area on Highland Way to an area closed to the public.
+Several trails branch off of Hihn's Mill Road to make all sorts of loop runs through this beautiful forest.

 After crossing the creek, Hihn's Mill Road climbs steeply for about 0.4 miles to the area closed to the public.
 Hihn's Mill Road continues here, BUT runners must not go any further on it at this point.
 However, this is also the start of Amaya Creek Road

-that can be traveled for another two miles.
+, which can be traveled for another two miles.